Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 As a talented comic actor, you know how humor can be used to accomplish many things.
 Laughter brings people together, creating bonds between people who might otherwise have nothing in common.
 Humor can make communication easier, by lowering the barriers raised by class or socio-economic status: we are all the same when we laugh.

 You knew this, of course.
-But did you know that humor can actually make managing your diabetes easier?
+But did you know that humor can make managing your diabetes easier?
 It's true.
-For many years now - just about as long as you've...
+For many years now - just about as long as you've been making...

 Continue Reading...